-- To elect the eight director nominees named in the Proxy Statement, each for a one-year term expiring at the 2022 annual meeting and until their successors are elected and qualified. - 2.
-To ratify the selection of Ernst & Young LLP as Fortive's independent registered public accounting firm for the year ending December 31, 2021. - 3.
-To approve on an advisory basis Fortive's named executive officer compensation. - To approve an Amendment to Fortive's Amended and Restated Certificate of Incorporation to allow holders of at least 25% of Fortive's outstanding shares of common stock to call a special meeting of the shareholders. - 5.
-If properly presented at the meeting, to consider and act upon a shareholder proposal regarding shareholders' ability to act by written consent. - To consider and act upon such other business as may properly come before the meeting or any adjournment thereof.
+- 4. To approve an Amendment to Fortive's Amended and Restated Certificate of Incorporation to allow holders of at least 25% of Fortive's outstanding shares of common stock to call a special meeting of the shareholders. - 5.
+To consider and act upon a shareholder proposal regarding shareholders' ability to act by written consent. - 6.
+To consider and act upon such other business as may properly come before the meeting or any adjournment thereof.